GSA/open-gsa-redesign/_apidocs/spr-api.md

 ## Examples

-### Example 1: I would like to obtain all Individual Subcontracting Reports (ISR) submitted by a specific entity (UEI) for a given fiscal year.
+### Example 1: I would like to obtain all the Individual Subcontracting Reports (ISR) submitted on or after 02/24/2026.

 #### Request URL